mediaexplorer74/WPCT/README.md

-# Windows Phone Common Tools
+# Windows Phone Common Tools (WPCTools)

+My fork of Windows Phone Common Tools created by [Empyreal96](https://github.com/Empyreal96/).

+## About the original

+"
 Compilable source of most .NET based tools and libraries from the Windows Phone Common Tools package (Windows 10 Kits).

 - Referenced together to allow files to work together (If you use a custom exe with a stock library from the Kits you will get mismatched assembly error)